 - Set a confirmation, a reminder, and a plus content (related to the webinar) email autoresponder.

-- Continuing lead nurturing (autoresponder emails to those who participated in your webinar with plus info, where you uploaded the video and when it will be deleted)
+- Continue lead nurturing (autoresponder emails to those who participated in your webinar with plus info, where you uploaded the video and how long is it available).